mooori/acl-example/README.md

     }

     /// Restrict call to _one_ role.
+    ///
-    /// Having a separate attribute to check for a single role could make it
+    /// Having a separate attribute to check for a _single_ role could make it
     /// easier to optimize that case.
+If not, keep only `acl_any`.
     #[acl_only(Role::L1)]
     pub fn foo2() {}